Digby, Nova Scotia

-Digby is an incorporated town in southwestern Nova Scotia, Canada.
+Digby is a Canadian town in southwestern Nova Scotia.
 It is in the historical county of Digby and a separate municipality from the Municipality of the District of Digby.
 The town is situated on the western shore of the Annapolis Basin near the entrance to the Digby Gut, which connects the basin to the Bay of Fundy.

 Named after Admiral Robert Digby, the town has a scallop fishing fleet.
 The MV Fundy Rose ferry service connects the town to Saint John, New Brunswick.

 History

 Digby is called Oositookun, meaning ear of land, by the Mi'kmaq.
 A small group of New England Planters settled in the area of the town in the 1760s naming it Conway.
 However Digby was formally settled and surveyed as a town in June 1783 by the United Empire Loyalists under the leadership of Sir Robert Digby.

 The town developed a sizable shipping fleet in the 19th century.
 One famous Digby vessel was the brigantine Dei Gratia, which discovered the famous mystery ship Mary Celeste in 1872.
 The town became an important regional transportation centre in the 1890s with the arrival of the Dominion Atlantic Railway.
 Trains connected with a series of steamships such as the City of Monticello and later the SS Princess Helene.

 Digby's history is preserved and interpreted by the Admiral Digby Museum, located facing the harbour in the historic Woodrow/Dakin home, one of oldest houses in the town.